spidernet-io/spiderpool/README.md

 * It could specify customized routes by IP pool and pod annotation.
 See [example](./docs/usage/route.md) for details.

+* support to fix the MAC address of pod NIC according to assiged IP, which makes the switch avoid update ARP table not in time when pod is restarting.
+See [doc](https://github.com/spidernet-io/spiderpool/blob/main/docs/usage/coordinator-zh_CN.md#支持固定-pod-的-mac-地址前缀) for details.

 * Easy generation of [Multus](https://github.com/k8snetworkplumbingwg/multus-cni) NetworkAttachmentDefinition
   custom resources with best-practice CNI configuration, also ensure well formatted JSON to improve experience.
 See [example](./docs/concepts/multusconfig.md) for details.